aridjayarecipes/cutesrecipes.web.app/content/post/2497-recipe-of-favorite-healthy-chicken-vegetables-soup.md

 1. Get 3 glass Water:

 Chicken •Water as required•Salt to taste•Desi ghee•Black pepper Weight lose chicken soup. garlic •chopped carrot•capsicum•shredded chicken•chicken Healthy Vegetables Chicken Soup. chicken with bones•Chopped Capsicum•Chopped Carrots.
 This Chicken Veggie Soup is easy to make, hearty and full of nourishing veggies and chicken.
 They can be enjoyed all year long on your busy nights.
-Make this easy chicken soup recipe that's filled with chunks of shredded chicken and hearty vegetables.
+Make this easy chicken soup recipe that&#39;s filled with chunks of shredded chicken and hearty vegetables.

 <!--inarticleads2-->